 It is characterized by jaundice (yellowish discoloration of the eyes and skin) resulting from increased bilirubin levels in blood.

 Clofibrate has been shown to increase the risk for gallstone formation.

+4- Cirrhosis

-4- Cirrhosis: Chronic exposure to hepatotoxic agents will damage the hepatocytes & increase the activity of fibroblasts and accumulation of collagen in the liver.
-This results in cirrhosis and fibrosis.
-Ethanol is a well-known example.
+Chronic exposure to hepatotoxic agents (e.g. Ethanol) will damage the hepatocytes & increase the activity of fibroblasts resulting in cirrhosis and fibrosis.